curvedinf/kapow/README.md

 ## What is a metafunction?

-A normal function has defined inputs, defined outputs, and deterministic results for its output.
+A normal function has defined input types, defined output types, and deterministic results for its output.
 On the other hand, a metafunction is a type of function which has undefined input and undefined non-deterministic output.
 Where functions give known outputs, metafunctions are designed to self optimize over time and make no assumptions about the scope of their inputs or outputs.